alabhya139/Prajjwalan/README.md

 # Prajjwalan
-The app is in developmen phase!
+The app is in development phase!